“If my future were determined just by my performance on a standardized test,

 It doesn’t matter whether you’re a secondary school student, a college or graduate student, or an employee who has to take tests for career advancement or certification, test taking anxiety can affect you.

 It can be devastating.
-No matter how diligent in your studies you’ve been, no matter how well you know the material, when it comes to test time your brain freezes up and you can’t remember a thing!
+No matter how diligent in your studies you’ve been, no matter how well you know the material, when it comes to testing time your brain freezes up and you can’t remember a thing!

 The most maddening part is that as soon as the test is over, all the material comes flooding back to your memory.

 For some people, test anxiety can be as mild as butterflies in the stomach.
-But for others it can be as severe as a full-blown panic attack.
+But for others, it can be as severe as a full-blown panic attack.
 But the severity is irrelevant when it causes you to perform poorly in exams that you are perfectly capable of passing.

 It’s not surprising that so many people suffer from test anxiety.
 If the results of the test will determine your future, and even worse, if you’re paying big money for the privilege of taking the exam, then you’re sure to be nervous.